Resisting Happiness Book Summary I Why You Resist?

 5) Get Busy Living

-• As much as we avoid the truth that we are going to die, it still remains the truth.
-More often we reflect on it, the better it is.
+• It remains true as much as we avoid the truth that we will die.
+The more often we reflect on it, the better it is.
 It helps in setting our priorities right.
-Matthew shares 24 regrets of dying people (I wish, I had…) in the book, which are worth pondering upon.
+Matthew shares 24 regrets of dying people (I wish I had…) in the book, which is worth pondering.

-• It is good and healthy to think about death from time to time.
-It puts things in perspective and reminds us what really matters.
-The perspective that death is inevitable reminds us to get busy living.
+• It is excellent and healthy to think about death from time to time.
+It puts things in perspective and reminds us what matters.
+The view that death is inevitable reminds us to get busy living.

 6) Learn to Listen

-• The hardest lessons to learn in life are the ones we think we have already learned.
+• The hardest lessons to learn are those we think we have already learned.
 Most people think they are good listeners, most people think they are good drivers, and most people think they are pretty good Christians.
 But compared to what?

-• From time to time it is good for all of us to learn to listen.
+• From time to time, it is suitable for all of us to learn to listen.
 Listen to those you love.
 Listen to your body.
 Listen to your conscience and soul.
 Listen to God.

 7 The Power of Habit

 • The word Habits will soothe or irritate you based on what kinds of habits you have cultivated.
-Matthew explains the habits has huge impact in our life.
+Matthew explains that patterns have an enormous impact on our lives.
 For better or for worse, they shape our destiny.

-• The path of the least resistance effortlessly creates negative routines, rituals, and rhythms.
+• The path of the least resistance effortlessly creates harmful routines, rituals, and rhythms.

 • Negative habits of mind, body, and spirit are easily formed.
-Positive habits of the mind, body, and soul require great intentionally and persistence.
+Positive habits of the mind, body, and soul require intentional persistence.

 8) Breaking The Cycle

-• Matthew suggests that it is important to break the cycles of bad habits by acknowledging them first, seeking help and continue to work on changing habits.
+• Matthew suggests breaking the cycles of bad habits by acknowledging them first, seeking help, and continuing to work on changing habits is essential.

-• He also suggests fasting not only of food but of all kinds like sticking to work little longer, listening to someone little longer, having water instead of coke.
-Fasting of these kinds strengthen the will.
+• He also suggests fasting not only of food but of all kinds, like sticking to work a little longer, listening to someone a little longer, and having water instead of coke.
+Fasting of these kinds strengthens the will.

 • Some cycles in our lives can only be broken by prayer and fasting.
-We need to beg God in prayer to help us overcome the self-sabotaging cycles in our lives.
+We need to beg God in prayer to help us overcome the self-sabotaging processes in our lives.

 9) Self-Denial

-• The simple habit of self-denial is a spiritual habit, but it has tremendous implications for our worldly affairs.
-Self-denial leads to the immensely practical skill of delaying gratification.
+• The simple habit of self-denial is spiritual, but it has tremendous implications for worldly affairs.
+Self-denial leads to the efficient skill of delaying gratification.

 • The ability to delay gratification is intimately linked with success.
 You cannot succeed at anything unless you are willing and able to delay gratification.

 • Resistance hates discipline.
 It hates self-control.
-Resistance abhors delayed gratification and any type of self-denial that makes your heart, mind, and soul strong.
+Resistance abhors delayed gratification and any self-denial that strengthens your heart, mind, and soul.

 10) Don’t Let The Critics Win

-• Matthews advises to be alerts of critics, which is resistance in disguise.
-It is so easy to let the critic distract you from what God is calling you to do in the present moment.
-It is amazing how easily we can allow the critic to rob us of our passion and energy.
+• Matthews advises to be alert of critics, which is Resistance in disguise.
+It is so easy to let the critic distract you from what God calls you to do in the present moment.
+It is incredible how easily we can allow the critic to rob us of our passion and energy.

-• Regardless of the critic’s ubiquitous presence, we need to be careful not to allow that voice too much space in our hearts and minds.
+• Regardless of the critic’s ubiquitous presence, we must be careful not to allow that voice too much space in our hearts and minds.

 • We live our lives for an audience of one: God.
-If you are doing what you believe God is calling you to do deep in your soul, walk on.
+If you do what God calls you to do deep in your soul, walk on.

-• When you are discouraged or caught up in procrastination, simply do the tiniest thing to move whatever you are working on forward.
+• When you are discouraged or procrastinating, do the tiniest thing to move whatever you are working on forward.

 Conclusion

-Resisting Happiness will help you clarify what matters and what brings happiness.
-If you keep answering questions in the book while reading the book, at the end of it, You will have great control over your thoughts, actions, which in turn will bring in lasting happiness.
+Resisting Happiness will help you clarify what matters and what brings Happiness.
+If you keep answering questions in the book while reading the book, at the end of it, You will have great control over your thoughts and actions, which in turn will bring in lasting Happiness.

-Hope this summary helped you in some way.
-Please share your thoughts in the comment.
+I hope this summary helped you in some way.
+Please share your thoughts in the comments.
 I would love to hear from you.

 Muzammil